cosmicexplorer/darwin/README.md

 darwin
 ======

 Track changes as a genome evolves over time (hence the name).
+More information and project page on the [igem wiki](http://2014.igem.org/Team:Vanderbilt_Software).

 #### Build